Meiko Scientific: History

 In 1985, when Inmos management suggested the release of the transputer be delayed, Miles Chesney, David Alden, Eric Barton, Roy Bottomley, James Cownie, and Gerry Talbot resigned and formed Meiko (Japanese for "well-engineered") to start work on massively parallel machines based on the processor.
-Nine weeks later in July 1985, they demonstrated a transputer system based on experimental 16-bit transputers at the SIGGRAPH in San Francisco.
+Nine weeks later in July 1985, it demonstrated a transputer system based on experimental 16-bit transputers at the SIGGRAPH in San Francisco.

 In 1986, a system based on 32-bit T414 transputers was launched as the Meiko Computing Surface.
 By 1990, Meiko had sold more than 300 systems and grown to 125 employees.
 In 1993, Meiko launched the second-generation Meiko CS-2 system, but the company ran into financial difficulties in the mid-1990s.
 The technical team and technology was transferred to a joint venture company named Quadrics Supercomputers World Ltd. (QSW), formed by Alenia Spazio of Italy in mid-1996.
 At Quadrics, the CS-2 interconnect technology was developed into QsNet.

-As of 2021, a vestigial Meiko website still exists.